How to pronounce Stem cells have the potential to develop into many different cell types. in American English

 Start here

-In casual American English, "Stem cells have the potential to develop into many different cell types" sounds like "STEHM SEHLZ hav dhuh puh-TEHN-shuhl tuh duh-VEH-luhp IHN-too MEH-nee DIH-fruhnt SEHL TAHYPS".
-Several things happen here, and the headline one is the Silent T after N: the T after N drops out entirely.
+Americans pronounce "Stem cells have the potential to develop into many different cell types" as "STEHM SEHLZ hav dhuh puh-TEHN-shuhl tuh duh-VEH-luhp IHN-too MEH-nee DIH-fruhnt SEHL TAHYPS" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the Silent T after N — the T after N drops out entirely.
+It lands on into, the kind of sound shift that makes everyday speech feel effortless.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.